lgarcia-camargo/Zipf-Toolkit/README.md

       Input what you would like the output file name to be.

-    The output file will contain analytical information
+    The output file will contain statistical analysis of frequency distribution.

 Other commands in terminal:
     Create a frequency vs rank log-log plot given a file containing a words and frequencies: